lofindanyc/Forest-Fire-Analysis/README.md

   Name    |     Role
   --------- --------------
-  Palo    |  Data Analyst - Team Lead - completed initial EDA, designed and built Final Dashboard, wrote Final Report, and completed general repo maintenance as needed
+  Palo    |  Data Analyst - Team Lead - facilitated group discussions to consolidate findings into a shared analysis plan, conducted independent EDA, designed and built the final Tableau dashboard, authored the Final Report, and maintained the project repository as needed.

   Lofinda |  Data Analyst - Repo Lead -